Frequently Asked Questions

 Q: How do I apply for a scholarship?

-A: Thanks to several companies that partner with the CS Division at Mines, we are able to offer funding for those in need.
-In order to apply for a scholarship, send email to firstname.lastname@example.org which includes the following information:
+A: Thanks to several companies that partner with the CS Department at Mines, we are able to offer funding for those on the free/reduced lunch program.
+If budget allows, we will also provide scholarships to other girls with financial need.
+In order to apply for a scholarship, send email to firstname.lastname@example.org including the following information::

 - Child's Name